 In the first case, programmers can use and access the basic socket support for the operating system using Python's libraries, and programmers can implement both connection-less and connection-oriented protocols for programming.

-Application level network protocols can also be accessed using high-level access provided by Python libraries.
+Application-level network protocols can also be accessed using high-level access provided by Python libraries.
 These protocols are HTTP, FTP, etc.

 A socket is the end-point in a flow of communication between two programs or communication channels operating over a network.
-They are created using a set of programming request called socket API (Application Programming Interface).
+They are created using a set of programming requests called socket API (Application Programming Interface).
 Python's socket library offers classes for handling common transports as a generic interface.